+Lady Anne Bonfoy

-Oil on canvas 1754 © Plymouth Museums Galleries Archives (The Box) This is a painting of Anne Bonfoy, a member of one of Reynolds' most important local patrons, the Eliot family.
-The family had lived at Port Eliot, a large house in St Germans, since the mid-16th Century.
+The family had lived at Port Eliot, a large house in St Germans, since the mid-1500s.
 It was painted two years after the artist had returned from his trip to Italy.
 Reynolds received many commissions to paint members of the Eliot family and their relations, and was to remain on close terms with them throughout his life.
 Edward, 1st Lord Eliot, was one of the pallbearers at Reynolds' state burial in the crypt of St Paul's Cathedral on 3 March 1792.